Image colors and channels#

 ../_images/ImageColors_7.png Provide intensity scales (calibration bar) for grayscale, color, pseudocolor

 Intensity calibration bars (or scales) should be provided for better interpretablility of intensity values, ranges and distributions.
 They can also serve to more quantitatively highlight differences seen by eye.
 Calibration bars are absolutely necessary if multi-pseudo-colors are used to provide the information about the relation between different colors and actual pixel intensities.
+While such bars can be placed within images to save space provided they are sufficiently visible, it is often easier to utilize and interpret color scales when placed outside of the image.

 Example: In Fiji / ImageJ use >Analyze >Tools >Calibration Bar…